OpenGlobalMind/ogm-thursday-2021-10-28/Topic/Stories, and The New Story.md

-# Positive Maps Of The Future
+# Stories, and The New Story

 _(this page needs more text)_